eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.5 Design principles and assumptions

-In the approach to EUDI Wallet certification described above, a few design principles can be identified and will be further expanded upon through work in the CSG:
+In the approach to Wallet Solution certification described above, a few design principles can be identified and will be further expanded upon through work in the CSG:

 - The amending Regulation requires the EUDI Wallets to be certified at LoA 'high'.
-However, not all EUDI Wallet components may need to individually meet LoA 'high' or be certified, for the overall EUDI Wallet to reach that level of assurance.
+However, not all Wallet Solution components may need to individually meet LoA 'high' or be certified, for the overall EUDI Wallet to reach that level of assurance.